Code of Conduct and School Rules

 Rationale

 We recognise that many students own a mobile phone, and that some parents/guardians request that their child/ward to bring a mobile phone to school for safety and accountability purposes.
 To ensure a conducive environment for our students, unnecessary distractions or disruptions should be avoided.
-Therefore, the school strongly discourages students from bringing mobile phones to school.
-However, if there is a need, students are allowed to use their mobile phones outside curriculum time (including CCA time) in the canteen or at the foyer unless authorised by a teacher.
+Hence the school encourages responsible usage of mobile phones.

-- All mobile phones must be switched off during curriculum hours.
+• All mobile phones must be switched to silent mode during curriculum hours.

 Consequence